 The Most Common Pests That Invade Georgia Homes During The Fall, And How To Manage Them

-Boxelder bugs are small (between ½ and ? of an inch) and black in color with red stripes.
+Boxelder bugs are one of the most common pests we see in Georgia.
+They are small (between ½ and ? of an inch) and black in color with red stripes.
 They are one of the main nuisance pests people have to deal with during the fall.
 They slip through the cracks in your walls, holes in window and door screens, and even right past you as you open the door to the outside.
 It is common to find individual bugs as well as groups of adults and nymphs that are overwintering inside your home.
 The best way to deal with these pests is to make sure all window and door screens are intact, seal up any cracks in the walls or foundation, and install doorsweeps.
 While they are a nuisance, boxelder bugs are harmless, so if you spot one, using a vacuum to catch it is the easiest and cleanest way to dispose of them.

 Have you come across any pests settling in your home this fall and what do you do to either treat or prevent their invasion?